Deta-Cold/delta-firmware/python/docs/transaction-format.md

 Object types are encoded by a variant of [proto3 JSON mapping](https://developers.google.com/protocol-buffers/docs/proto3#json).
 The following notable differences exist:

-1. due to the fact that Trezor protocol uses proto2, the logic for omitted fields is different.
+1. due to the fact that detahard protocol uses proto2, the logic for omitted fields is different.
 If a value is missing or null in JSON, it is considered unset for the corresponding protobuf.
 2. proto3 JSON mapping encodes `bytes` as Base64.
 The transaction format encodes them as